Why is computing education a Royal Society priority?

 - Workshops with teachers to test ideas and explore options for the future.

 A key focus will be obtaining insights around the current curriculum, best practice, types of challenges faced and how these have been overcome.
-Initial findings from this research will be made available in late March 2017.
+Initial findings from this research will be made available in May 2017.

 This work will complement a separate literature review on effective computing pedagogy and effective assessment of computing, as well as a baseline study on participation and attainment in computing education using existing national data.
 This current programme of research is expected to be complete by early summer 2017.